Gautam-aman/ConvoMesh/README.md

 ## Run with Docker Compose

-If you want a simpler local container setup without Kubernetes:
+If you want a simpler local container setup without Kubernetes, Docker Compose is the quickest option:

 ```bash
 docker compose up --build